nukiro/bushido/docs/setup.md

 cd raylib/src
 make PLATFORM=PLATFORM_DESKTOP RAYLIB_LIBTYPE=SHARED # it may take a while
 sudo make install RAYLIB_LIBTYPE=SHARED
-# you can remove raylib repository
+# now you can remove raylib repository if you want
 cd && rm -rf raylib
 ```

-For other building options check [this link](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#build-raylib-using-make).
+For other building options, check [this link](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#build-raylib-using-make).

 ### Build the project